Trustees and staff

 Professionally, I’ve worked in communications and marketing since the late 1990s – from global businesses (Marketing Manager roles at Reuters) to smaller enterprises and my own consultancy, where clients included visitor attraction, Beaulieu in the New Forest.
 I’ve also managed a Hampshire-based touring theatre company.

 Mandy Roberts, Administrator

-Hello, my name is Mandy Roberts and I am the newly appointed Branch Administrator for CPRE Hampshire.
+Hello, my name is Mandy Roberts, and I was appointed Administrator in February 2021.
 I live in Oliver’s Battery, Winchester with my family and many pets.
 We have lived in Hampshire since 2002 and love it.

 Having previously lived in North Africa and Singapore, I really appreciate our gorgeous British countryside and, as a family, we spend many enjoyable hours walking our dogs.